 - Speak in a weirdly smarmy monotone that never changes no matter what the story is (they say "eight hundred people died in an earthquake" and "happy new year" in the same way).

-- Give all their air time to weird, random stories instead of anything important.
+- Give some or all of their air time to weird, random stories instead of anything important.

 - Ask leading questions to a few favored guests on their show, and ask randomly hostile questions to everybody else.